hashicorp/nomad/website/source/docs/http/client-fs.html.md

 # /v1/client/fs

-The `fs` endpoints are used to read the contents of files and directories inside an allocation directory.
+The client `fs` endpoints are used to read the contents of files and directories inside an allocation directory.
 The API endpoints are hosted by the Nomad client and requests have to be made to the Client where the particular allocation was placed.